becarpenter/book6/8. Deployment Status/Status.md

 At the time of writing, there are large discrepancies between data from these and other sources.
 In fact there is no well-defined metric for "how many IPv6 users exist" or "how much IPv6 traffic exists".
-To take one example, the Google data estimate the fraction of Google "hits" that use IPv6, yet Google is very little used in China so these data cannot represent the true world-wide situation.
+To take one example, Google estimates the fraction of Google "hits" that use IPv6, yet Google is very little used in China so these data cannot represent the true world-wide situation.
 Estimates posted to the IETF by Geoff Huston in July 2023 suggest that Google observes a 7% adoption rate in China, while the APNIC measurement reports 30%.